Google just announced major changes to their Maps API terms that will almost certainly affect you.

 It also sets a worrying precedent.
 Google is moving the billing into their Google Cloud platform – does this mean we can expect to see new costs for other Google platforms and products in the future?
 Only time will tell.

-In short, for digital agencies and companies around the world, this was not a good thing to wake up to.
+In short, for digital agencies and companies around the world, Google Maps API change was not a good thing to wake up to.
 It’s proving so unpopular, it’s entirely possible we could see companies shifting away from Google Maps entirely, providing a boost for Bing and others.

 Will this happen at scale?
 Will this force Google to reassess its position?
 Probably not, but we will be keeping an interested (and wary) eye on how things progress from here.